About the project

 An interactive theatrical journey where the world is a stage and you are a player

-RSC Poet in residence, Aoife Mannix, has been running creative writing workshops and story telling activities in Camden to inspire work to be included in the Adelaide Road project.
-These have been taking place in the Camden Local Studies and Archives Centre, Kentish Town Library, Swiss Cottage Library, Chalk Farm Library and the Charlie Ratchford Centre for Camden residents aged 60+.
-Using Shakespeare's As You Like It as inspiration, we are creating a journey along the road in seven stages.
-This echoes the seven ages of man described in As You Like It's most famous monologue 'All the world's a stage and all the men and women merely players.'
+In 2011, RSC Poet in Residence, Aoife Mannix, led creative writing workshops and story telling activities in Camden to inspire work to be included in the Adelaide Road project.
+These took place at the Camden Local Studies and Archives Centre, Kentish Town Library, Swiss Cottage Library, Chalk Farm Library and the Charlie Ratchford Centre for Camden residents aged 60+.
+Using Shakespeare's As You Like It as inspiration, the project created a journey along the road in seven stages.
+This theme echoed the seven ages of man described in the play's most famous monologue 'All the world's a stage and all the men and women merely players.'

 The Live Show

-On Saturday 14 May at 2pm audiences will collect their tickets from Hampstead Theatre before embarking on their journey down Adelaide Road.
-You will be guided by Touchstone, a very twenty first century fool, as well as stewards.
-Along the way you will meet various characters including Rosie who has come to Adelaide Road to search for the father she's never met.
-You will be asked to play games either on paper or on your iphone through a specially designed app.
-As a reward for playing a game, you are given a letter that helps you progress on your journey.
-You need to collect at least three of these letters in order to receive your invitation from Touchstone.
-This invitation admits you to the wedding party, which takes place at the end of the show in the Adelaide Nature Reserve.
+As part of a live show linked to this project, audiences were guided by the character Touchstone, a very twenty first century fool, as well as stewards.
+Along the way they met various characters including Rosie who came to Adelaide Road to search for the father she had never met.
+Participants were asked to play games either on paper or on iphones through a specially designed App.
+As a reward for playing a game, they were given a letter that helped them progress on their journey.
+They needed to collect at least three of these letters in order to receive an invitation from Touchstone.
+This invitation admitted participants to the wedding party, which took place at the end of the show in the Adelaide Nature Reserve.

 The iPhone App

-This allows you to play the games and collect virtual letters.
-It also lets you listen to recordings of stories/poems written by participants and Aoife that are thematically linked to each of the seven stages of your journey.
-In addition you can listen to the 'Red Letter' scenes that are also included in the live performance.
-This means that the iPhone app can be enjoyed both during and after the live performance whether you are physically on Adelaide Road or not.
+As part of the project an iPhone App allowed you to play the games and collect virtual letters.
+It let audiences listen to recordings of stories/poems, written by participants and poet Aoife Mannix, thematically linked to each of the seven stages of your journey.
+In addition audiences were able to listen to 'Red Letter' scenes included in the live performance.
+This meant that the iPhone app could be enjoyed both during and after the live performance whether audiences were physically on Adelaide Road or not.

 The Website Map

-This is a specially designed map of Adelaide Road where you can click on markers to hear both the 'Red Letter' scenes of the main story and other recordings of stories/poems inspired by the project.
+This was a specially designed map of Adelaide Road where you could click on markers to hear both the 'Red Letter' scenes of the main story and other recordings of stories/poems inspired by the project.